csning1998/on-premise-gitlab-deployment/README.md

         aa8d17213095  localhost/on-premise-iac-controller:qemu-latest  /bin/bash             15 minutes ago  Up 15 minutes                        iac-controller-ansible
         ```

-    **Attention:** When switching between a Podman container and a native environment, you might encounter inconsistencies in Terraform's state within Virsh.
-If this happens, you can delete the `terraform/terraform.tfstate` file and run the following commands to fix it.
+    6. **Attention: When switching between the Podman container and the native environment, ALL the Libvirt resources created by Terraform WILL BE DELETED to avoid conflicts.**

-    ```shell
-    sudo virsh pool-destroy iac-kubeadm
-    sudo virsh pool-undefine iac-kubeadm
-    ```

 ### C. Miscellaneous